 Bernardus offers limited bottling of small production and vineyard designate wines, which are available exclusively through the tasting room and wine club.
 The wine list at Marinus and Wickets Restaurants has been given the “Award of Excellence” by Wine Spectator since 2000.
 We know you’ll find something you’ll love.

 There is a $12 Tasting Fee or Mr. Pon's Reserve pour for $20.
 Your wine tasting fee is refunded with a purchase of $75 or more.
 It is recommended that groups of 8 or more make a reservation.

 Address: 5 West Carmel Valley Road, Carmel Valley, CA

 The focus of Bernardus is to create wines that flatter the palate and stimulate the imagination.

 Click here to visit Bernardus Winery website >

+Ben Pon’s dream is to create a Carmel Valley red wine equal to the finest from Bordeaux.
+It is a dream based on the foundation of tradition.
 Born and raised in Amersfoort, Holland, Ben inherited a European appreciation of wine.
-His company owns the oldest “wynköper” distribution house in Holland, for which he annually visits the finest chateaux in Bordeaux.
-From this inspiration, he collects wines for his cellars, and adds fuel to the fire of his own passion for the best, which he brings to the Carmel Valley.
+His company owns the oldest “wÿnkoper” distribution house in Holland, for which he annually visits the finest chateaux in Bordeaux.
+Inspired, he collects wines for his cellars, and adds fuel to the fire of his own passion for the best, with which he returns to the Carmel Valley.

 Dean De Korth, Winemaker